Linear-Convex Optimal Steady-State Control: Case Study: Optimal Frequency Regulation in Power Systems

+where again $K_{\rm p}, K_{1}, K_2$ are gain matrices.
 The interpretation of this (novel) controller is that one agent collects frequency measurements and implements the integral control \eqref{Eq:int-1}, while the other agents average their marginal costs via \eqref{Eq:int-2}.

-If the objective function $J$ is a positive definite quadratic, one can show that the augmented plant comprising \eqref{Eq:Swing}, \eqref{Eq:int-1}, and \eqref{Eq:int-2} is stabilizable and detectable using Proposition \ref{Prop:Stab-Detect-RFS-OM}.
+If the objective function $J$ is a positive definite quadratic, one can use Theorem \ref{Thm:QP-OSS} to show that a solution to the present OSS control problem is guaranteed to exist.
+Specifically, for $F \define I_n$, one uses Theorem \ref{Thm:QP-OSS} with condition \ref{cond:subspaces}, and for $F \define \mathsf{c}^{\sf T}$, one uses Theorem \ref{Thm:QP-OSS} with condition \ref{cond:dual-unique}.
+Moreover, the augmented plant defined by the use of either \eqref{Eq:rerfs-int-1} or \eqref{Eq:int-1}-\eqref{Eq:int-2} can be shown to be stabilizable and detectable using the proof of Theorem \ref{Thm:QP-OSS}.

-We can also recover the gather-and-broadcast scheme of \cite{FD-SG:17} from the optimality model \eqref{Eq:OFRP-RFSOM-2} as follows.
+As a final example, we can recover the ``gather-and-broadcast'' scheme of \cite{FD-SG:17} from the optimality model \eqref{Eq:OFRP-RFSOM-2} as follows.
 Assume that each $J_i$ is strictly convex, and retain the integral controller \eqref{Eq:int-1}.
 Next, using the fact that $\nullspace \widetilde{L}_{\rm c} = \mathspan(\vones[n])$, select the input $u$ to zero the second component of $\epsilon$: